andwn/marsdev/README.md

  - Support more hosts than just x86_64
  - Make as much of the toolchain optional as possible

-The intention of letting users cherry pick targets is to be easy to integrate into other devkits or frameworks, while also being usable on its own.
+The intention of letting users cherry-pick targets is to be easy to integrate into other devkits or frameworks, while also being usable on its own.

 ### Can I build a Gendev project with Marsdev or vice-versa?

-In theory you would only have to set GENDEV and MARSDEV to the same place, but every project is different.
+In theory, you would only have to set GENDEV and MARSDEV to the same place, but every project is different.

 ### How do I use this with my favorite IDE?

-There are so many of these and they all have different places you have to go to configure paths.
+There are so many of these, and they all have different places you have to go to configure paths.
 In general the only thing you should NEED to do, is point it to the headers.

  * GCC Headers: `$(MARSDEV)/m68k-elf/lib/gcc/m68k-elf/$(GCC_VER)/include`